-As expected, sublet space decreased in the summer of 2021 as tenants took back vacant space as they prepare for the return to office, even via a hybrid strategy which will involve some working from home and some working from the office.
-In contrast, Colliers reported that the Canadian industrial vacancy rate continues to be very low at 1.5% in September 2021, which is down from 1.7% in June 2021 and lower than the vacancy rate in March 2020 by 0.6%.
+In contrast to the office market, Colliers reported in the NMS that the Canadian industrial vacancy rate continues to be very low at 1.3% in December 2021, which is down from 1.5% in September 2021 and lower than the vacancy rate in March 2020 by 0.8%.
 The outlook for demand for industrial space continues to be very strong and a lack of supply will likely put upward pressure on pricing going forward unless developers are able to keep pace with the market demand.
+The recent supply chain constraints could lead to a shift in the "just-in-time" inventory strategy and contribute to higher demand and raise prices.

 In addition to the impact of COVID-19, oil prices can have a significant impact on the Canadian economy.
 Oil prices, particularly the discount on Canadian oil prices, are a major part of the Newfoundland, Saskatchewan and the Alberta economy, affecting housing demand through effects on employment and household income.
-Benchmark oil prices, trading at around US\$82 per barrel on November 7, 2021, remain a significant risk, opportunity and uncertainty for the Company.
+Benchmark oil prices, trading at around US\$89 per barrel on February 2, 2022, remain a significant risk, opportunity and uncertainty for the Company.
 This benchmark price is the highest price in the past four years.
-Canadian oil prices have ranged from US\$26 per barrel to US\$66 per barrel within the last 12 months and are currently trading at around US\$62 per barrel.
+Canadian oil prices have ranged from US\$45 per barrel to US\$75 per barrel within the last 12 months and are currently trading at around US\$75 per barrel.

-Both benchmark and Canadian oil prices have been trending upward over the past three months.
+Both benchmark and Canadian oil prices have been trending upward over the past year, other than short declines in August 2021 and late November 2021.
 Not only is the price per barrel important; so too is the difference between the benchmark oil prices and Canadian oil prices, and the demand.
-The spread between benchmark oil prices and Canadian oil prices has remained relatively consistent over the past three months at around US\$14 per barrel, with the spread ticking up to close to \$20 per barrel recently.
-The increase in oil prices is generally seen as a positive for the Alberta, Saskatchewan and Newfoundland economies, however a number of energy companies are taking a conservative approach waiting for a prolonger period of positive indicators before making investments.
+The spread between benchmark oil prices and Canadian oil prices has remained relatively consistent over the past three months at around US\$13 per barrel, after the spread ticked up to close to \$20 per barrel in late November 2021.
+The increase in oil prices is generally seen as a positive for the Alberta, Saskatchewan and Newfoundland economies, however a number of energy companies are taking a conservative approach, waiting for a prolonged period of positive indicators before making investments.
 In addition to the unfavourable news on pipeline activities over the recent months, there is a growing push to shift toward more clean energy in Canada.

-Like many industries, the outlooks for the housing and office real estate markets are uncertain in the short term and long term.
+In conclusion, like many industries, the outlooks for the housing and office real estate markets are uncertain in the short term and long term.